-18-007.03J (Reserved) Observation Rooms for Seclusion and Detoxification: If the facility provides behavior intervention methods such as seclusion or time-out, the facility must provide an area which has:
+19-007.03J (Reserved) Observation Areas for Seclusion and Time-out: If the facility provides behavior intervention methods such as seclusion or time-out, the facility must provide an area which:

-- 5. Appropriate temperature control, ventilation, and lighting; - 6.
-No unsafe wall or ceiling fixtures and sharp edges; - 7.
-A way to observe the client, such as, an observation window or, if necessary, flat wall mirrors so that all areas of the room are observable by staff from outside of the room; and - 8.
-A way to assure that the client cannot hold the door closed so as to deny staff immediate access to the room.
+1 Has appropriate temperature control, ventilation, and lighting; 2 Is void of unsafe wall or ceiling fixtures and sharp edges; Has a way to observe the client, such as, an observation window or, if necessary, flat wall mirrors so that all areas of the room are observable by staff from outside of the room; and 4 Has a way to assure that the door cannot be held closed by the client in , , , , , , , , , , , , , , , , , , , the room which could deny staff immediate access to the room.

-18-007.03K Corridors: The facility corridors must be wide enough to allow passage and be equipped as needed by the clients with safety and assistive devices to minimize injury.
+19-007.03K Corridors: The facility corridors must be wide enough to allow passage and be equipped as needed by the clients with safety and assistive devices to minimize injury.
 All stairways and ramps must have handrails.

-18-007.03L Doors: The facility doors must be wide enough to allow passage and be equipped privacy, safety, and assistive devices to minimize client injury.
+19-007.03L Doors: The facility doors must be wide enough to allow passage and be equipped with privacy, safety, and assistive devices to minimize client injury.
 All bedroom, toilet, and bathing room doors must provide privacy yet not create seclusion or prohibit staff access for routine or emergency care.

-18-007.03L1 In new construction, the door of a toilet or bathing room with less than 50 square feet of clear floor area and dedicated to client use, must not swing inward.
+19-007.03L1 In new construction, the door of a toilet or bathing room with less than 50 square feet of clear floor area and dedicated to client use, must not swing inward.

-18-007.03M Outdoor Areas: The inpatient facility must provide an outdoor area for client usage.
-It shall be equipped and situated to allow for client safety and abilities.
+19-007.03M Outdoor Areas: The facility must provide an outdoor area for client usage.
+It must be equipped and situated to allow for client safety and abilities.

-18-007.03N Privacy: The inpatient facility must provide window coverings to ensure visual privacy for each client.
+19-007.03N Privacy: The facility must provide window coverings to ensure visual privacy for the client.

-18-007.04 Building Systems: Facilities must have building systems that are designed, installed, and operated in such a manner as to provide for the safety, comfort, and well being of the client.
+19-007.04 Building Systems: Facilities must have building systems that are designed, installed and operate in such a manner as to provide for the safety, comfort, and well being of the client.

-18-007.04A Water and Sewer Systems: The facility must have and maintain an accessible, adequate, safe, and potable supply of water.
+19-007.04A Water and Sewer Systems: The facility must have and maintain an accessible, adequate, safe and potable supply of water.
 Where an authorized public water supply of satisfactory quantity, quality, and pressure is available, the facility must be connected to it and its supply used exclusively.

-18-007.04A1 The collection, treatment, storage, and distribution potable water system of a facility that regularly services 25 or more individuals must be constructed, maintained, and operated in accordance with all provisions of the Nebraska Safe Drinking Water Act and Title 179, Regulations Governing Public Water Systems.
+19-007.04A1 The collection, treatment, storage, and distribution potable water system of a facility that regularly services 25 or more individuals must be constructed, maintained, and operated in accordance with all provisions of the Nebraska Safe Drinking Water Act and Title 179, Regulations Governing Public Water Systems.

-18-007.04A2 The collection, treatment, storage and distribution potable water system of a facility that serves less than 25 individuals on a regular basis must be maintained and operated as if it were a public water system in accordance with the Regulations Governing Public Water Systems, 179 NAC 2-002, 3 and 4.
+19-007.04A2 The collection, treatment, storage and distribution potable water system of a facility that serves less than 25 individuals on a regular basis must be maintained and operated as if it were a public water system in accordance with the Rregulations Governing Public Water Systems, 179 NAC 2-002, 3 and 4.
 These facilities must report to the Department the result of all tests that indicate the water is in violation of the standards set out in 179 NAC 2-002 or 3.
 These facilities must construct all water wells in accordance with Title 178 NAC 12, Rules and Regulations Governing a Private Water Well.
-Water Well Construction, Pump Installation, and Water Well Decommissioning Standards.
+Water Well Constructions, Pump Installation, and Water Well Decommissioning Standards.

-18-007.04A3 The water distribution system must have anti-siphon devices, and air-gaps to prevent potable water system and equipment contamination.
+19-007.04A3 The water distribution system must have anti-siphon devices, and air-gaps to prevent potable water system and equipment contamination.

-18-007.04A4 The facility must provide continuously circulated filtered and treated water systems as required for the care and treatment equipment used in the facility.
+19-007.04A4 The facility must provide continuously circulated filtered and treated water systems as required for the care and treatment equipment used in the facility.

-18-007.04A5 Facilities must maintain a sanitary and functioning sewage system.
+19-007.04A5 Facilities must maintain a sanitary and functioning sewage system.